$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Introduction

-By Corollary \ref{cor:main}, the Cooper-Goldman manifold, a generalized Cooper-Goldman manifold of type $p, q$ for $p\leq q, p+q = n-1, 2\leq p \leq q \leq n-2$, $n \geq 3$, do not admit $\rpn$-structures.
-However, there are $\rpn$-structures for some manifolds not satisfying the $\pi_1$-action condition, as we explain in Section \ref{subsec:counter}.
-Also, any manifold covered by these will not admit any $\rpn$-structure.
+By Corollary \ref{cor:main}, the Cooper-Goldman manifold, a generalized Cooper-Goldman manifold of type $p, q$ for $p\leq q, p+q = n-1, 2 \leq p \leq q \leq n-3$, $n \geq 3$, do not admit real projective structures.
+However, there are real projective structures for some manifolds that do not satisfy the $\pi_1$-action condition, as we explain in Section \ref{subsec:counter}.
+Also, any manifold covered by these will not admit any real projective structure.

-\begin{cor} Let $M$ be a closed $\rpn$-manifold, $n \geq 3$, where $\pi_1(M)$ acts trivially on $\pi_i(M) \otimes \bZ_2$ for $i \geq 1$.
+\begin{cor} Let $M$ be a closed real projective manifold, $n \geq 3$, where $\pi_1(M)$ acts trivially on $\pi_i(M) \otimes \bZ_2$ for $i \geq 1$.
 Then the holonomy group and the fundamental group of cannot be a nontrivially twisted finite extension of $\bZ$. \end{cor} See Theorem 8 of Section 3 of Chapter 3 of \cite{Spanier} for the action of $\pi_1(M)$.
+This result is more general than the work of Cooper, Goldman, and \c{C}oban since their conditions are stronger than the above fundamental-group condition.
+But of course this is a field with a very few examples due to the classification by Proposition 4.9 of Benoist \cite{BenTor}.

-For proof, we will use Proposition 4.9 of Benoist \cite{BenTor}, which classifies closed $\rpn$-manifolds with cyclic holonomy groups.
-However, the proof contained Lemma 4.11 which is incorrect.
-There is an elementary annulus of type IIb in Section 1.3 of \cite{cdcr2} not in his class.
-A projective cyclic group acts properly and cocompactly on the region that is not as above.
-We can make more examples by joining constructions.
+For proof, we will use Proposition 4.9 of Benoist \cite{BenTor}, which classifies closed real projective manifolds with cyclic holonomy groups.
+However, the proof contained Lemma 4.11 which is incorrect if there is nonempty boundary.
+We explain this in Section \ref{subsec:counter}.
+Of course, the lemma itself is right if we assume that $M$ is a closed manifold with a cyclic holonomy by our results, and the overall philosophy is quite correct.

+In addition, the final part of the proof of Proposition 4.9 of Benoist \cite{BenTor} is very slim giving us ideas only.
+Also, there is no mention of the cases when the generators have nonreal eigenvalues.
+We needed to fill these in by Lemma \ref{lem:persist}.

 We assume that the holonomy is regular diagonalizable.
-Then Lemma 4.11 of \cite{BenTor} is correct as it is proved in Example 5.10 of the same paper.
-For general cases, we need to use perturbations.
+Then Lemma 4.11 of \cite{BenTor} is correct as proved in Example 5.10 of the same paper.
+There might be a way to directly do these; However, for general cases, we will use perturbations following the idea of Cooper and Goldman \cite{CG15}.

-In addition, the final part of the proof of Proposition 4.9 of Benoist \cite{BenTor} is very slim giving us ideas only.
-We needed to fill these in by Proposition \ref{prop:Smillie}.